noshore5/CoherixCrypto/README.md

-# CoherixLive
+# CoherixCryptoLive

-This app provides a live cryptocurrency price chart using FastAPI and Plotly, fetching real-time data from Binance.
+This app provides a live cryptocurrency coherence chart using FastAPI and Plotly, fetching real-time data from Binance.

 ## Setup